kaifishr/kaifishr.github.io/_posts/2020-12-12-adaptive-learning-rate-method.md

 ### Adam

 The next figure shows the results for the Adam optimization algorithm.
-The results show that the Adam algorithm with constant learning rate approaches to global minimum in a steady and a very carfully way.
-If we equip the Adam optimizer with an parameter-wise adaptive learning rate, we can observe, that the gradient descent is much more aggresive meaning, that the global minimum is approached with larger steps and in a more direct way.
+The results show that the Adam algorithm with constant learning rate approaches to global minimum in a steady and a very carefully way.
+If we equip the Adam optimizer with an parameter-wise adaptive learning rate, we can observe, that the gradient descent is much more aggressive meaning, that the global minimum is approached with larger steps and in a more direct way.

 ![](/assets/images/post6/gd_adam.png)

 If we look at how the loss behaves we see how much faster the optimizer with adaptive learning rate converges.
 Two things in particular stand out here.
 Adam+ get very close to the global minimum before it than oscillates much further away around the minimum.
-On the other hand, even though Adam takes much for time to converge, it get closer to the global minimum by almost two order of magnitudes.
+On the other hand, even though Adam takes much for time to converge, it gets closer to the global minimum by almost two order of magnitudes.

 ![](/assets/images/post6/loss_adam.png)